mcuntz/partialwrap/docs/source/userguide.rst

 ``partialwrap`` provides two easy wrappers so that :func:`functools.partial` can be used with external programs as well as Python functions.
 It provides further convenience functions to deal with input/output external programs.
-The user guide gives examples how to use pretty much every external program within Python modules.
+The user guide gives examples how to use pretty much every external program with any Python program.

 Simple Python functions